rolsite/softether-vpn-bridge/README.md

 5 - ./setup-ubuntu.sh

-6 - Set your custom config
+6 - Set your VPS IP and credentials

+7 - Download VPN Client to you device http://www.softether-download.com/